-for Settlement Date: Following
+for Settlement Date: Following.

-Split Tickets: Inapplicable
+Split Tickets: Inapplicable.

 Accrued Interest: For purposes of Section 6.3(b)(ii)(A)(2) of the Definitions, accrued interest on the Option Entitlement computed in accordance with customary trade practices employed with respect to the Bonds shall include the “Subsequent Issuance Interest Accruals”(as defined in Annex 1).

-Clearance System: The Depository Trust Company
+Clearance System: The Depository Trust Company.

-Conditions to Settlement: It shall be a condition precedent to the obligation of the Put Option Seller to take delivery of the Bonds to be Delivered and pay the Bond Payment in respect of a Settlement Date that
+Conditions to Settlement: It shall be a condition precedent to the obligation of the Put Option Seller to take delivery of the Bonds to be delivered and pay the Bond Payment in respect of a Settlement Date that

-(i) at the time of settlement, the Put Option Buyer and the Designated Dealer shall have entered into an underwriting agreement in substantially the form of [Identify Agreed Upon Form Document], with such amendments and additions as may be necessary to reflect the specifics of the particular transaction and the Bonds to be Delivered (the “Underwriting Agreement”);
+(i) at the time of settlement, the Put Option Buyer and the Designated Dealer shall have entered into an underwriting agreement in substantially the form of [Identify Agreed Upon Form Document], with such amendments and additions as may be necessary to reflect the specifics of the particular transaction and the Bonds to be delivered (the “Underwriting Agreement”);

 (ii) the conditions precedent set forth in the Purchase Agreement (including, without limitation, delivery of a disclosure document and related legal opinion in form and substance reasonably satisfactory to Put Option Seller and Designated Dealer) shall be satisfied;